ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 extra work for yourself and making yourself vulnerable to errors.

-That said, the second part of the homework---doing as well as you can buzzing---is meant to be more fun and open-ended.
+That said, the second part of the homework---doing as well as you can buzzing and tuning the guesser(s)---is meant to be more fun and open-ended.

 You'll turn in your code on Gradescope.

 What you have to do
 ----

-Coding (15 points in the tfidf_guesser.py):
+Coding:

 1. (Optional) Store necessary data in the constructor so you can do retrieval later.
 1. Modify the _train_ function so that the class stores what it needs to store to guess at what the answer is.
 1. Modify the _call_ function so that it finds the closest indicies (in terms of *cosine* similarity) to the query.

-Analysis (5 points):
+Analysis:

 1. What answers get confused with each other most easily?
 What kinds of mistakes does this guesser make?
 1. How does this guesser compare to GPT?
 (Remember that the cached guesser from the feature engineering homework came from GPT3, so you could either use your old code or adapt with multiple guessers here!)
 1. Compute recall as you increase the number of guesses (i.e. `max_n_guesses`).

-Accuracy (10 points): How well you do on the recall leaderboard.
+Accuracy: How well you do on the recall leaderboard.

 What you don't have to do
 -------